Estimation of aboveground biomass in a tropical dry forest: An intercomparison of airborne, unmanned, and space laser scanning: Results

 The results confirm that AGBt can be estimated effectively using both ALS$_{D}$ and ULS$_{D}$, and that ULS$_{D}$ data can be reliably modeled from SLS$_{FW}$ with low error and high confidence.
 However, direct comparisons between SLS$_{FW}$ and ALS$_{D}$ remain inconclusive for AGBt estimates.
 For AGBm, the results are more consistent, with ALS$_{D}$ yielding similar estimations when compared to ULS$_{D}$ and SLS$_{FW}$.
 Nevertheless, no evidence was found to support a direct comparison between SLS$_{FW}$ and ULS$_{D}$ for mean biomass.

 As shown in \Cref{tab:rmse_differences}, the maximum percentage error observed in AGB modeling reached 92.7\% for AGBt on plot L2.2 when utilizing ULS$_{D}$ data.
 Similarly, the most substantial modeling error for AGBm was 46.4\%, recorded on the L2.2 plot using SLS$_{FW}$ data.
 In a broader context, the estimation errors for AGB were higher in L2.1 and L2.2 late-stage plots compared to L1.2, L1.1, and early and intermediate plots (E and I).
 The differences found in the AGB regression when using ALS$_{D}$ or ULS$_{D}$ data were relatively low, and the differences between the mean errors of ALS$_{D}$ and ULS$_{D}$ with the SLS$_{FW}$ data only reached 0.92\% of the mean errors for AGBm and 0.68\% for AGBm.
+The accuracy of AGB modeling using SVM exceeded 81\% (ALS$_{D}$: 82.0\%, ULS$_{D}$: 81.4\%, and SLS$_{FW}$: 82.9\%), whereas the accuracy of OLS modeling was approximately 60\%.